firmoholanda/template-api-backend/readme.md

-# 📃 parceled-app-backend
+# 📃 template-api-backend

-api for bookstore-react-redux front-end app. this rest api allows us to manage database resources. a signed user can: add, remove, list, and update books as well as select a favorite book.
+api for template-api-backend front-end app. this rest api allows us to manage database resources. a signed user can: add, remove, list, and update books as well as select a favorite book.

 ## 📡 technologies used